electric-fish/dot-bot/README.md

 ```
 npm run start
 ```
-6. Invite the bot into your Discord server through the Developer's Portal and create a channel named `#dot-ground`
+6. Invite the bot into your Discord server via the Developer's Portal under OAuth2

+7. Create a channel in your server named `#dot-ground`